 God made peace in heaven by the blood of the Lamb, but Revelation 12 indicates that the war continued on earth.
-This article asks why did God not make an end of evil immediately after the Cross?
+This article asks: Why did God not make an end to evil immediately after the Cross?

 For further reading on Revelation, I recommend Jon Paulien’s commentary.
 For general discussions of theology, I recommend Graham Maxwell, who you will find on the excellent Pineknoll website.

 Why do Michael and his angels wage war in heaven against the Satan and his angels, and what weapons do they use? – A study of Revelation 12.